-Table 20-190 in Section 20.90.060 of the SJMC requires one bicycle parking space per 5,000 square feet of office/meeting/technician work space, plus one parking space for each 50,000 square feet of floor area, or fraction thereof devoted to computer equipment space.
+Table 20-190 in Section 20.90.060 of the San José Municipal Code requires one bicycle parking space per 5,000 square feet of office/meeting/technician work space, plus one parking space for each 50,000 square feet of floor area, or fraction thereof devoted to computer equipment space.
 Based on 71,639 square feet of office/meeting/technician work space area, the project is required to provide 15 bicycle parking spaces.
-Based on 350,702 square feet of computer equipment space, the project is also required to provide eight bicycle parking spaces.
+Based on 350,702 square feet of computer equipment spaces.
 Overall, the project is required to provide a total of 23 bicycle parking spaces.
 The project complies with the bicycle parking requirement by providing 23 bicycle parking spaces.

-- 8. Industrial Design Guidelines Conformance.
+8. Industrial Design Guidelines Conformance.
 The project is consistent with the Industrial Design Guidelines in that the project is architecturally sound and incorporates a variety of high-quality materials that are not reflective or glare producing.
 Additionally, the project incorporates variation in wall planes by incorporating material that contains visual texture and provides depths and shadow lines to the buildings.
 The project also contains enhanced architectural elements and materials at the building entrances that assist in providing additional architectural interest.
 The project proposes a number of buildings that all share a unified architectural expression by utilizing similar massing forms and high-quality materials.
-The site design incorporates outdoor activity areas with pedestrian walkways to the buildings for the enjoyment of the employees along with a security kiosk/check point with adequate vehicle stacking and turnaround circulation. - 9.
-Environmental Review.
+The site design incorporates outdoor activity areas with pedestrian walkways to the buildings for the enjoyment of the employees along with a security kiosk/check point with adequate vehicle stacking and turnaround circulation.

+9. Environmental Review.
 A Draft Environmental Impact Report (DEIR) for the 237 Industrial Center Project was prepared by the Director of Planning, Building and Code Enforcement in accordance to CEQA.
-The project also relies upon the "Envision San José 2040 General Plan Final Program Environmental Impact Report," adopted by City Council Resolution No. 76041 on November 1, 2011; and Supplemental Environmental Impact Report to the Envision San José 2040 General Plan Final Program Environmental Impact Report," adopted by City Council Resolution No. 77617 on December 15, 2015, and Addenda thereto, all as explained in detail in the DEIR and separate resolution adopted by the City Council certifying the DEIR.
+The project also relies upon the "Envision San José 2040 General Plan Final Program Environmental Impact Report," adopted by City Council Resolution No. 76041 on November 1, 2011; and Supplemental Environmental Impact Report to the Envision San José 2040 General Plan Final Program Environmental Impact Report to the Envision San José 2040 General Plan Final Program Environmental Impact Report to the Envision San José 2040 General Plan Final Program Environmental Impact Report, adopted by City Council Resolution No. 77617 on December 15, 2015, and Addenda thereto, all as explained in detail in the DEIR and separate resolution adopted by the City Council certifying the DEIR.